 PALS is a user-friendly service dedicated to listening to service users, their carers, family and friends and helping them to resolve their concerns.
 It offers confidential advice and supports people to navigate through NHS systems.
 PALS is not a complaints service but will offer advice on the Trust's complaints process.

-Telephone: North of Tyne 0800 032 02 02, Monday to Friday, 9am-5pm.
+Telephone: South of Tyne 0800 328 4397 or 0191 566 7074, Monday to Friday, 9am-5pm.

 Independent advocacy